-Belarusian observers arrive in Syria to monitor 'fake' Syrian presidential elections amid voter intimidation
+Belarusian observers arrive to monitor 'fake' Syrian presidential elections amid voter intimidation

 Observers from Belarus were due to arrive in Syria on Sunday to monitor presidential elections widely condemned as "fake" by the international community, amid reports that Syrians were being intimidated and pressured by the Assad regime to take part in voting.